azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

 **You do not have permission to view this directory or page**

 The below output typically indicates you are missing a web.config file.
-When using the App Service Build engine, one will be generated but if using a service like GitHub Actions you will need to configure your own web.config.
-For more information see:
+When using the App Service Build engine, one will be generated, but if using a service like GitHub Actions, you will need to configure your own web.config.
+For more information, see:

 https://docs.microsoft.com/en-us/azure/app-service/configure-language-nodejs?pivots=platform-windows#you-do-not-have-permission-to-view-this-directory-or-page